The Independent Evaluation Section (IES) delivers products and services in line with its three strategic pillars of mandated work.

 Pillar 3: Knowledge Products, Communication, Partnerships and Innovation: IES synthesizes and aggregates key evaluation results and lessons learned of independent evaluations into innovative knowledge products, such as meta-syntheses.
 This also includes joint system-wide meta-syntheses developed together with partners of other UN organizations.

 See below IES evaluation-based meta-syntheses of UNODC evaluation reports, as well as thematic evaluation-based analyses.

 For more information, see also the 2-page Brief on Evaluation Knowledge Management, Communication and Innovation - UNODC's efforts to promote accountability and learning.

-In line with the UNODC Strategy 2021-2025: "UNODC will conduct evaluations in UNODC's mandated areas of work, as well as utilize evaluation and oversight results to provide information at an aggregate level, for example, through meta-syntheses."
+UNODC Strategy 2021-2025: "UNODC will conduct evaluations in UNODC's mandated areas of work, as well as utilize evaluation and oversight results to provide information at an aggregate level, for example, through meta-syntheses."

 META-SYNTHESIS: 2017-2018 UNODC EVALUATIONS

 This is the third meta-synthesis by IES.
 The objective is to increase knowledge and awareness of recurring recommendations and lessons learned and increase the utility of evaluation results relating to substantive recommendations in UNODC's mandated area of work.
 In addition, to contribute to evidence-based decision making at all levels.
 The analysis covered 31 evaluation reports representing more than USD 300 million of UNODC's budget.